danielbereza50/Career_Projects/README.md

 	sample question:
-	wordpress gutenburg wp.blocks.registerBlockType to create a new gutebnurg block with vanilla javascript that allows me to change text color
+	wordpress gutenburg wp.blocks.registerBlockType to create a new gutebnurg block<br>
+	with vanilla javascript that allows me to change text color

 	https://chat.openai.com/chat